 As discussed in 5.d.
 (Academic Advancement Committee), students receive written notification of AAC decisions and actions.
-Within seven days after receipt of written notification of the AAC action, the student may submit an appeal of the decision.
-Frivolous appeals could result in documentation in the permanent record of unprofessional actions.
-Students may not appeal to individual faculty within a course or clerkship as that is considered unprofessional and would lead to discussion by the AAC.
+Within seven days after receipt of written notification of an AAC decision/action, the student may submit an appeal of the decision/action.
+After an appeal to AAC, students may submit a final level of appeal to SEARC for decisions regarding promotion and disciplinary action.